 - You’re trying to keep up with the Joneses.

 - Sometimes it’s better to just be grateful for what you do have then focusing on what you don’t.
 You may not have a mansion but you have a safe, clean place to live.
 Stop pouting that your car isn’t nicer if it is reliable and gets you where you need to go.
 If you have a car that breaks down all the time, of course, you’d like a more reliable car.
 But if you already own a decent, reliable car, it’s different.
-Obsessing about that Porsche you want is waste of brain space.
+Obsessing about that Porsche you want is a waste of brain space.
 Is the car really going to make you any happier?
 Certainly, you can find more meaningful things to occupy your thoughts.

 - You’re busy, but your life lacks meaning.
 I think we all can relate to this one.
-You are busy nonstop for days on end, have plenty to do, and then you finally get a few moments to yourself.
+You are busy nonstop for days on end, have plenty to do, and when you finally get a few moments to yourself.
 You reflect on how busy you’ve been for weeks, but yet you feel unproductive and unfulfilled still.
 We’ve all had days filled with activity, which ended with feelings of emptiness.
 Minimalism can help remove the excess from your life to make room for more meaningful activities.

 Luckily, there are some strategies that can help you embrace a life of minimalism and give you your life back.